 Table 7 Average survey time

 Table 8 Breakdown of times taken to rate each scene

 Table 8 shows the breakdown of times taken to rate each scene over three surveys and reinforces the point that rating is best performed extremely quickly.
 This better ensures that the rating is based on an immediate affective judgement.
 There is a marked reduction in the number of participants who took longer than 10 seconds.
 The lengthier times are presumably those participants who apply cognitive analysis before rating the scene.
 If it is assumed that 10 seconds is the threshold for affective judgement, then 89% assessed the scenes on that basis, while 11% used cognitive judgement.
 Figure 22 shows the distribution of times per scene for two studies.

 While the Internet survey is underway, a small group or groups of people, up to 30, score the various attributes present in the scenes, for example, the visual significance of trees, or water, or the naturalness or diversity present in the scenes.
 These are scored on a 1 – 5 scale.
 These surveys are also loaded onto Survey Monkey and participants invited by email.

 The figure of 30 respondents was derived from the Manchester study where a statistician advised that “In statistical terms, quality scores for a number of survey units for a minimum sample of 30 observers are needed to prove normality” (Robinson et al, 1976).

 The scoring of landscape components is absolutely vital for determining the contribution of each of the components to overall landscape quality.
 Without these scores, all the survey produces is the ratings of the landscape.
-The scores for each of these components for each scene enable their contribution to the ratings to be assessed and the interactions between components, e.g. land cover and naturalness, to be quantified.
+The scores for each of these components for each scene enable their contribution to the ratings to be assessed and the interactions between components, e.g. land cover and naturalness, to be quantified using multiple regression analysis.